Bright Health Precinct | Alpine Health

 Alpine Health is also seeking to facilitate the development of complementary private medical, allied health and social housing facilities on its available land in Bright.

-This includes making available leased land for the development of a medical and allied health facility adjacent to the hospital and land for social housing adjacent to Hawthorn Village.
+This includes making available land for the development of a medical and allied health facility adjacent to the hospital and land for social housing adjacent to Hawthorn Village.

 I live in the vicinity of the hospital – should I be concerned about how this might affect the liveability of my neighbourhood?